MicrosoftDocs/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 # Managers and teams using Viva Glint Team Conversations

 Managers use their Team Conversations Presentation Kit to launch, send, and present Team Conversations to their team.
 Team Conversations help you have a meaningful conversation that moves your team forward to achieve organizational goals.

-Watch the following 3-minute video to learn about Team Conversations
+Watch the following 3-minute video to learn about Team Conversations:

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE5fHQ2]